HenryEcker/PTC-Chrome-Extension/README.md

 ### Easy Enter Zeros

-Adds a button to the bottom of the any grade entry window that will zero any missing grades with a single click.
+Adds a "Fill Missing" button to the bottom of the any grade entry window that will zero any missing grades with a single click.

 [![Fill Missing Button added to any grade entry in grades][3]][3]

 ### Easy Enter Absents

-Adds a button to the bottom of any attendance entry to fill any missing attendance entries with "Absent"
+Adds a "Default Absent" button to the bottom of any attendance entry to fill any missing attendance entries with "Absent"

 [![Default Absent Button added to any attendance entry][4]][4]